hzrd149/blossom/Server.md

 The endpoint MUST return a [Blob Descriptor](./README.md#blob-descriptor) if the upload was successful or an error object if not.

-Servers may reject an upload for any reason and should respond with the appropiate HTTP `4xx` status code and an error message explaining the reason for the rejection
+Servers may reject an upload for any reason and should respond with the appropriate HTTP `4xx` status code and an error message explaining the reason for the rejection

 #### Upload Authorization (required)